-Cash deposits are not made with banks and financial institutions unless they are rated independently and meet the Council's Treasury Management investment criteria
+Cash deposits are not made with banks and financial institutions unless they are rated independently and meet the Council's Treasury Management investment criteria the following institutions.

 The Council believes it has managed its exposure to credit risk and has had no experience of default or uncollectable deposits over the past five years.